yoginderbagga/90DaysOfDevOps/2026/day-34/real-world-app-docker_compose.md

 - Scale the web application to 3 replicas using ``docker compose up --scale``
 - Observe the status of dockers and see what exactly happens?
 If anything breaks?
 Write your observation.
 Why the scaling didn't work with port mapping.

+## Task 1:

+Started building a python based container with flask dependencies added to it via the requirements.txt file.
+Verified the output on the browser the "hello, world" works fine.
+The next steps is to connect the python container with the MySQL container.